qqcpes/Library/docs/howto/conduct.md

 ### Step 6 - Reimbursements and prize money
 Take a print-out of the following:

+- Letter to VC requesting for reimbursement(through VK sir)
 - Proposal Mail
 - VC’s Approval Mail
 - Report on the event with sample photos